Arvind Panagariya: Career

 He was the Founding Editor of the journal-India Policy Forum launched in 2004 by the Brookings Institution and the National Council of Applied Economic Research (NCAER).

-He is also the founding editor of the Journal of Policy Reform, which he edited with Dani Rodrik during 1996-2001.
+He is also the founding editor of the Journal of Policy Reform, which he edited with Dani Rodrik during 1996–2001.
 He is currently an Associate Editor of Economics and Politics and the Journal of International Trade and Economic Development.

 Papers written by him for the World Bank and IMF usually promote the idea of trade liberalisation and privatization of state owned enterprises of India for an investment and exports driven economic growth.

 He has appeared on Bloomberg TV India for the show "Transforming India With Arvind Panagriya" He writes a monthly column in the Times of India and his guest columns appear in the Financial Times, Wall Street Journal and India Today.

 He was awarded the Padma Bhushan by the President of India in 2012 for his contributions in the field of economics and Public Policy.

-On 5 Jan 2015, he was appointed Vice-Chairman of the National Institution for Transforming India (NITI) Aayog, the replacement for the Planning Commission.
+On 5 January 2015, he was appointed vice-chairman of the National Institution for Transforming India (NITI) Aayog, the replacement for the Planning Commission.
 He was appointed as India's Sherpa for G20 talks in September 2015.
 Panagariya was also heading analysis of the data of the Socio Economic and Caste Census 2011.

-He gave his resignation as Niti Aayog Vice-Chairman stating that Columbia University has not extended his leave beyond 31 August 2017.
+He gave his resignation as Niti Aayog Vice-chairman stating that Columbia University has not extended his leave beyond 31 August 2017.
+PM Modi termed his contributions to the policy making as 'miraculous'.